-CHEM 2323 Attendance Policy
+CHEM 1305 Attendance Policy

 Students are expected to attend and participate in class.
 While it is recognized that there are many valid reasons for missing class, it must be remembered that if you miss class, you will miss discussion or lab work important to you.
 Excessive absences may lead to your being dropped from class.
-You are allowed four (4) absences from lecture and two (2) from lab.
+You are allowed four (4) absences from lecture.